CharltonSantana/Bowls-Round-Robin-Rink-Capper/README.md

 # Bowls Round-Robin League Generation - Rink Capper
 The problem with the standard round robin algorithm is you are limited to how many teams you have depending on how many rinks you have.
-This code helps you cap the amount if rinks by extending how many matches are played.
+This code helps you cap the amount of rinks by extending how many matches are played.

 Standard Usage:
 ```php